 7.3 Unknown or unforeseen message type

-If the TT or the TSN AF receives an EPMS message with message type not defined for the EPMS or not implemented by the receiver, it shall ignore the EPMS message.
+If the TT or the TSN AF receives a PMS message with message type not defined for the PMS or not implemented by the receiver, it shall ignore the PMS message.

-NOTE: A message type not defined for the EPMS in the given direction is regarded by the receiver as a message type not defined for the EPMS, see 3GPP TS 24.007 [4].
+NOTE: A message type not defined for the PMS in the given direction is regarded by the receiver as a message type not defined for the EPMS, see 3GPP TS 24.007 [4].

-If the TT receives a message not compatible with the EPMS state, the TT shall ignore the EPMS message.
+If the TT receives a message not compatible with the PMS state, the TT shall ignore the PMS message.

-If the TSN AF receives a message not compatible with the EPMS state, the TSN AF actions are implementation dependent.
+If the TSN AF receives a message not compatible with the PMS state, the TSN AF actions are implementation dependent.

-If the NW-TT or the TSN AF receives a BMS message with message type not defined for the BMS or not implemented by the receiver, it shall ignore the BMS message.
-If the DS-TT receives a BMS message with message type defined for the BMS or implemented by the receiver, it shall ingnore the BMS message.
+If the NW-TT or the TSN AF receives a UMS message with message type not defined for the UMS or not implemented by the receiver, it shall ignore the UMS message.
+If the DS-TT receives a UMS message with message type defined for the UMS or implemented by the receiver, it shall ingnore the UMS message.

-NOTE: A message type not defined for the BMS in the given direction is regarded by the receiver as a message type not defined for the BMS, see 3GPP TS 24.007 [4].
+NOTE: A message type not defined for the UMS in the given direction is regarded by the receiver as a message type not defined for the UMS, see 3GPP TS 24.007 [4].

-If the NW-TT receives a message not compatible with the BMS state, the NW-TT shall ignore the BMS message.
+If the NW-TT receives a message not compatible with the UMS state, the NW-TT shall ignore the UMS message.

-If the TSN AF receives a message not compatible with the BMS state, the TSN AF actions are implementation dependent.
+If the TSN AF receives a message not compatible with the UMS state, the TSN AF actions are implementation dependent.

 7.4 Non-semantical mandatory information element errors